Iu Mien people: Life in Laos and Thailand

-Iu Mien in the war in Laos
+Iu Mien and the Secret War in Laos

 In the 1960s, when the Cold War was occurring between the United States and the Soviet Union with an arms race this caused political unrest in Southeast Asia.
 The United States spread the free world government system into Vietnam, Laos, and Cambodia.
 At the same time, the Soviet Union had spread the communist system into Vietnam, Laos, and Cambodia as well.
 The people within those three countries were also divided and run by two government systems.
 Civil war broke out.

 Vietnam was divided into two countries, North Vietnam and South Vietnam; North Vietnam was run by a communist regime led by Ho Chi Minh.
 South Vietnam was led by the elected Vietnamese President and supported by the United States government.
 The Vietnam War began.
 At the same time, Laos and Cambodia also had two government systems, one supported by the United States and the other supported by the Soviet Union Socialist Republic.
 The civil war began as Vietnam War.
 The cold war in South East Asia interrupted the lives of Iu Mien society and changed them forever.

 The United States government sent Central Intelligence Agency (CIA) and military advisors to Laos in support of the Royal Lao government to fight against communists Pathet Lao.
 They recruited the Iu Mien people as their soldiers to fight against the Lao Communist regime.
 The war had caused many Iu Mien casualties along with other tribes.
 Iu Mien soldiers were armed with American-made weapons and dressed in American military uniforms and also funded by American taxpayer dollars.
 Over a 15-year period, more American bombs were dropped by American planes over Laos than in World War I and World War II combined.
 Lao citizens became refugees all over Laos.
 The United States Agency for International Development (USAID) provided aid to the refugees.